DSOlab/itrf2014/README.md

 manipulation of ITRF14-related files; ease computation and extrapolation of station coordinates.

-The package requires numpy (http://www.numpy.org/) and should work both for Python 2.x and Python 3.x.
+The package requires [numpy](http://www.numpy.org/) and should work both for Python 2.x and Python 3.x.
 No other requirement exists.

-The package is acompanied by a (Python) script under /bin/itrftool, which gets automatically installed (during the ppackage installation process) and can
+The package is acompanied by a (Python) script under `/bin/itrftool`, which gets automatically installed (during the ppackage installation process) and can
 perform: